YenchiSomnambule/louisblanc.github.io/README.md

 -------------------------------------------------------------------------

 ![outlier](image/outlier.png)
-### **AI Coding Quality Assurance Specialist  - Outlier**
+### **Data Analyst  - Outlier**
 November 2024 - Present

-Since November 2024, I have been working as an AI Coding Quality Assurance Specialist at Outlier.
+Since November 2024, I have been working as an Data Analyst at Outlier.
 My role involves conducting data-driven analyses and developing automated testing frameworks to enhance the operational reliability of the client's systems.
 This approach has successfully improved clients' system accuracy by 23%.

 In addition to these responsibilities, I actively monitor system performance metrics to identify patterns and gather insights.
 This tracking aids in proactive issue resolution and facilitates continuous improvement across our projects.